 - Tulum Ruins and beach visit

 - Optional activities and excursions

 10 nights of accommodation are included on this trip.
-All rooms are on a twin-share single-sex basis.
+Rooms are dorm share with the exception of twin rooms in Merida and Playa del Carmen.
 Let us know if you’re travelling with a friend or partner so we can ensure you’re in the same room.
 We can help arrange pre nights of accommodation at an extra cost.
 Speak to your travel adviser for more information.

 4 lunches are included.
 You’ll need to buy the rest of your meals and any snacks and drinks yourself.
 This offers you maximum flexibility to enjoy the amazing Mexican cuisine.
 From mole and tamales to enchiladas and quesadillas, there are so many delicious dishes to try.